SalmonDE/StatsPE/README.md

 **_MySQL Configuration_** | **_Using MySQL with StatsPE_**
 ------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------
-Step 4                    | Put in your MySQL Settings in [these](https://github.com/SalmonGER/StatsPE/blob/master/resources/config.yml#L24-L29) lines.
+Step 4                    | Put your MySQL Settings in [these](https://github.com/SalmonGER/StatsPE/blob/master/resources/config.yml#L41-L45) lines.
-Step 5                    | Change the data providers from JSON to MySQL in [this](https://github.com/SalmonGER/StatsPE/blob/master/resources/config.yml#L20-L22) line.
+Step 5                    | Change the data providers from JSON to MySQL in [this](https://github.com/SalmonGER/StatsPE/blob/master/resources/config.yml#L38) line.

 --------------------------------------------------------------------------------